 Areas without storm drains are considered non-point sources of pollution, contributing to the total pollutant load governed under the TMDL program.
 In Montgomery County, these areas are mostly in the Agricultural Reserve.
-The non-point source pollutants are included only as part of the overall County TMDL allocation, and are not covered by the County's MS-4 permit.
+Where non-point source pollutants contribute to an impaired water body, they are included as part of the TMDL allocations, but are not covered by the County's MS4 permit.
+Agricultural operations are required to implement nutrient management plans and BMPs, and County farmers have a high compliance rate with these requirements.
+Although these practices help to significantly reduce non-point pollution, they are not tied to any particular TMDL.
 As a result, there is currently no enforcement to ensure any needed load reductions from non-point sources can be achieved.
 If a water body remains impaired and there is no enforcement plan to achieve the entire TMDL including non-point sources, then theoretically, no further discharges could be allowed to that water body, including those resulting from land conversion.
 This scenario highlights the need for an implementation strategy with a clear regulatory framework and designated responsibilities.
-Ensuring that loads are reduced across all contributing sources will require additional guidance from the State.
+Ensuring that loads are reduced equitably across all contributing sources will require additional guidance from the State.